sul-dlss-deprecated/triannon-service/README.md

 ## Triannon-Service

 An essentially empty Rails app used for deploying the [triannon](https://github.com/sul-dlss/triannon) gem.
 Triannon stores [OpenAnnotation](http://www.openannotation.org/) data in [Fedora4](http://fcrepo.org/).
+Note that it is important to set up caching for jsonld context documents and this is documented in README for triannon gem (and is set up for this app).

 ## Configuration